 Three months after leaving hospital she founded Fighting Strokes her registered charity and astonishingly ran again on her first stroke anniversary.

-She originated the world’s first Stroke Survivor Day to be held on the 7th April each year with her StillMe selfie challenge.
+She originated the global, Stroke Survivors Day social movement on the 7th April each year.
+The call to action is the StillMe selfie challenge.

 Kate is a respected social media lobbyist, influencer, published researcher voluntary global activist and media commentator.